-Rhinoplasty, or nose job, poses some challenges to the plastic surgeon, either because of the diversity of techniques that can be used, or because of the anatomical differences of each patient, which requires specific planning for each case.
+Rhinoplasty poses some challenges to the plastic surgeon, either because of the diversity of techniques that can be used, or because of the anatomical differences of each patient, which requires specific planning for each case.

 At the Zamarian Clinic, we offer exceptional Brazil rhinoplasty solutions that can be used to improve the appearance of any patient's nose whose nature has been negligent.
 Proven to be one of the most commonly performed facial aesthetic procedures, nose job surgery can reshape and resize the back, tip, and nostrils to create a better aesthetic appearance.
 In addition, it is possible to improve nasal breathing, correcting eventual deviation of the septum, hypertrophy of the turbinates and performing corrections in the internal and external nasal valve.
 In this way, we promote a complete treatment, both aesthetic and functional.

 Londrina plastic surgeon Dr. Walter Zamarian Jr., specialized in the United States, under the guidance of the best nose surgeons in the world, in aesthetic and functional rhinoplasty.
 Not only does he have a keen aesthetic sense to allow for a beautiful and natural result, but he also has the skill and knowledge necessary to provide the maximum possible improvement in nose breathing.
 That's because it addresses the four pillars of nasal breathing during rhinoplasty: septum, turbinates, internal nasal valve and external nasal valve.